 Outsmarted

-I was introduced to Oursmarted at the New York Toy Fair.
+I was introduced to Outsmarted at the New York Toy Fair.
 This interactive game is for 2 to 24 players and adjusts difficulty based on each player’s age.
 Bring this LIVE family game show right to your living room!

 Itzi